-4.6 Managing the Port History Buffer
+4.7 Managing the Port History Buffer

 Each SCPS serial port has a circular history buffer that contains the latest 64K bytes of data received from the attached serial device.
-This information may be helpful in analyzing device anomalies.
+This information may be helpful in analyzing attached device anomalies.

 The history buffer begins filling with received data upon completion of SCPS initialization, even if no user is connected.
 When you connect to a serial port, the data that was received from the attached serial device prior to the connection is available in the buffer.
+Once online, new data continues to be stored in the buffer.
 You may choose whether to display the history buffer's content automatically when you connect and whether to keep or discard the history buffer's content at the end of a session.

-When more than 64K bytes of data is sent to the history buffer, data at the top of the buffer is discarded to make room for the new data.
+When more than 64K bytes of data are sent to the history buffer, data at the top of the buffer is discarded to make room for the new data.
 As a result, the buffer always contains the most recent 64K bytes of port history.